Skip to main content

 The theoretical foundations of randomized algorithms for AI rest on well-established results with precise, tight bounds:

 • Johnson-Lindenstrauss Lemma: O(epsilon^{-2} * log n) dimensions suffice for epsilon-distortion of all pairwise distances among n points (Johnson & Lindenstrauss, 1984).
 This bound is tight: Omega(epsilon^{-2} * log n) dimensions are necessary in the worst case (Larsen & Nelson, 2017).
-For typical AI applications (n = 10^6, epsilon = 0.1), this means projecting from any dimension to approximately 600 dimensions preserves all distances to within 10%.
+For typical AI applications (n = 10^6, epsilon = 0.1), the standard bound k >= (8 * ln n) / epsilon^2 requires projecting to roughly 11,000 dimensions to preserve all pairwise distances to within 10% (the exact target depends on the constant in the chosen JL variant).

 • Random Fourier Features: O(epsilon^{-2}) features suffice for epsilon-approximation of shift-invariant kernels (Gaussian RBF, Laplacian, etc.) in terms of the maximum deviation of kernel values [@rahimi2007random, @rahimi2009weighted].
 The approximation error is uniform over the domain, providing worst-case guarantees.
 The constants depend on the kernel bandwidth and the data dimensionality.